 - Shelf Stable Almond Milk: such an awesome product!
 You can get 6 quarts of shelf stable almond milk that will last you for over a year.
 We have this almond milk in our fridge now 🙂

-- Coconut Milk Powder: OK, I aleady covered canned coconut milk in my baking section, but you can also get powdered coconut milk (mind blown)! which is so great for soups, smoothies, or curries!
+- Coconut Milk Powder: OK, I already covered canned coconut milk in my baking section, but you can also get powdered coconut milk (mind blown)! which is so great for soups, smoothies, or curries!
 A great value and alternative to canned.

 - Coffee: Foursigmatic’s coffee blends have been a personal favorite lately.
 We also roast our own beans, so we do buy a lot of green coffee too!
+But this great Foursigmatic mushroom coffee has an extra health boost from adaptogens, so I really enjoy drinking this one.

 - Hot Cocoa: nothing better for a cold evening.